 My Dad bought this Falcon new on January 8, 1960.
 Actually this was the first 'New' car he bought.
 According the warranty number it was built on December 22, 1959.
 I was 4 1/2 years old at the time.
 I guess I feel likes this car is my little brother in a way, we did grow up together, it has always been in my driveway as far as I can remember.
-My Dad gave me the Falcon on my 16th birthday, this is the car that I drove back in my high school days.
+My Dad gave me the keys on my 16th birthday, this is the car that I drove back in my high school days.

 Then once a pond a time, in the year '74.
 This guy I worked with said they was a Falcon in there backyard that was junk and if I could start it up he would give it to me.
 I went to look at it to see if I wanted it or not.
 It was a '63 fordor with a V8!
 Just what I was wanting. (...the motor, not the four door) After about 30 minutes trying to get it to run I decide it had to be the coil.
 I took my coil off my car and put it on the other car, sure enough the '63 fired right up.
 I pumped up the tires pour more and more ATF in the 2-speed automatic and drove it back to my house a half mile away.
 Soon as I got home with it I started taking it apart.

 In 1976 I bought a new Cougar and parked the Falcon in the backyard.
 It was just getting around 7-9 mpg, along with something breaking every time.
 I got married in '82 and didn't do nothing with the Falcon until '89.
 This is when I started to restore some of the major things that was in need to get back on the road.
 I rebuilt the engine and added a bigger cam, roller rockers, forged pistons, studded mains and went with a more street friendly, at the time, 3:70 gear.
 I also replaced the weather stripping around the doors and windshields along with new window channels.
-I had my wife sew up a headliner while I replaced the carpet and home
+I had my wife sew up a headliner while I replaced the carpet.

 I made some door panels from 1/8" plywood and vinyl.
 One day while looking in the junkyard I found some bucket seats and console from a '62 Falcon Futura to replace the Chevy Vaga buckets that I got out of the junkyard when I was in high shcool.

 Later on, in 1994 I bought a '69 Mach I and shifted my attention to it.
 Looking for parts one day for the Mustang, I found a '69 G Code Boss 302 body, stripped the 'stang to fix the Boss, sold the Boss, (...I miss it too).